 Things to do at the Blue Eye Albania

 It is possible to have a lunch at the Blue Eye.
 There is a wooden restaurant on a balustrade above the river.
-You can choose amongst traditional Albanian dishes, like roast lamb or grilled fish.
+You can choose among traditional Albanian dishes, like roast lamb or grilled fish.
 It is a pleasure to eat your the food, while overlook the river’s flowing water and feeling the fresh breeze.

 Another popular option is having a picnic.
 There is a designated picnic area near the source of the blue eye.
 The picnic area has lovely wooden tables underneath the shady trees.

-For adventurous travellers, it is also possible to swim in the spring water.
-Signage does advice against swimming, but many travellers cannot resist.
+For adventurous travelers, it is also possible to swim in the spring water.
+Signage does advice against swimming, but many travelers cannot resist.
 The spring’s water is extremely cold with a temperature of around 10 degree Celsius all year round.
 If swimming is not up your alley, you may consider renting a water bike.
 You will be able to make lovely pictures and can admire the wildlife on the bottom of the river more closely.

 How to get to the Blue Eye Albania